-Alasitas is a month long festival beginning on the 24th of January in La Paz.
-It’s mostly celebrated by the indigenous Aymara people to pay homage to Ekeko, the god of abundance.
-The Aymara buy an assortment of miniature models which represent the things they desire most.
-When these miniatures are blessed by a local Shaman it’s believed that they will receive a real life version within a year.
-Miniatures are also given as gifts to friends and family under the same belief.
+Alasitas is a month long festival beginning on the 24th of January in La Paz which is celebrated by indigenous Aymara to pay homage to Ekeko, the god of abundance.
+Throughout the festival, the Aymara buy an assortment of miniature models which represent the things they desire most.
+Once these miniatures are blessed by a local Shaman, it’s believed they will receive a real life version of the miniature within a year.

-The event has it’s origins in Pre-Colombian times when it was known as Chhalisita.
-The ancient Tiwinaku people were believed to have prayed for bountiful harvests by exchanging gifts.
+The event has it’s origins in pre-Columbian times when it was known as Chhalisita, which involved ancient Tiwinaku people praying for bountiful harvests through the exchange of gifts.
 During the siege of La Paz in 1781, the celebration was devoted to Our Lady of the Peace, the patron saint after which La Paz was named.
-The tradition later evolved to include Ekeko and the miniatures.
+Later, the tradition evolved to include Ekeko and the miniatures.

-Surprisingly, even the Catholic church gets involved.
-I suppose they can no longer suppress indigenous beliefs so they might as well support them in order to retain their loyal following.
+Surprisingly, even the Catholic church gets surprisingly, even the Catholic Church get involved, presumably because they can no longer suppress indigenous beliefs so they might as well support them in order to retain a loyal following.
 At midday on the first day of the festival, churches open their doors to massive herds of frantic believers, all looking for a Catholic priest to bless their miniatures.
-There are too many people to attend to individually so the priests just splash holy water everywhere and hope for the best.
+As hordes of revelers storm the church, panicked priests react by splashing holy water everywhere and hoping for the best.

-While the 24th is the main day of the festival, miniatures can still be bought up to a month later.
-It’s common to see them on display in shops and private homes.
+While the 24th is the main day of the festival, miniatures can still be bought up to a month later and are kept proudly on display in family homes for months to come.